 CMC (Converted Mana Cost): 5

-Additionally, thanks to its basic landcycling trait, you can discard Reclamation and spend two mana to add a basic land from your deck to your hand, useful for helping find all mana types in rainbow decks.
+Additionally, thanks to its basic landcycling trait, you can discard Reclamation and spend two mana to add a basic land from your deck to your hand, which is useful for helping to find all mana types in rainbow decks.

 9. Sylvan Offering